tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 =========  ==========  ======

-The benefit of structuring your data in a tidy fashion is that it makes it easier to work with when you want to visualise and analyse your data.
+The benefit of structuring your data in a tidy fashion is that it makes it easier to work with when you want to visualise and analyse it.

 Find a good text editor and learn how to use it